 The Nest camera cloud is proprietary and closed and data cannot be used by the ella cloud to be analyzed and categorized into a search engine.

-The implications for crime detection and evidence collection is huge: when Boston Marathon bombing investigations team had to review surveillance footage to find the two men responsible, it took days to comb through – with this new software, you could type in “man backpack and hat” and every single video clip of that would pop up instantly.
+The implications for crime detection and evidence collection are huge: when Boston Marathon bombing investigations team had to review surveillance footage to find the two men responsible, it took 1,000 people 3 days to comb through it – with this new software, you could have everyone concurrently reviewing results for the search "people in back or white" and every single video clip of that would pop up instantly.

 The use of surveillance cameras in public locations and on private property is ubiquitous at this point – ella doesn’t enable the expansion of monitoring in our lives but rather gives building owners, law enforcement, homeowners and commercial property managers the ability to accurately cut through the noise and see clips that matter to them.